 Citing your sources may seem tedious, but it's important to cite because:

-Chicago style is most commonly used to cite sources within the social sciences, arts and humanities.
-These resources, revised according to the 17th edition of the The Chicago Manual of Style, offer examples for the general format of Chicago style research papers, in-text citations, endnotes/footnotes, and bibliographies:
+MLA (Modern Language Association) style is most commonly used to cite sources within the arts and humanities.
+These resources, revised according to the 8th edition of the MLA Handbook for Writers of Research Papers, offer examples for the general format of MLA research papers, in-text citations, endnotes/footnotes, and reference pages: